ibois-epfl/augmented-carpentry/README.md

 ```

-### Renderer API
+### OpenGL Utilities
-The renderer API is implemented in `GlUtils.h`, which provides an easier way to draw 3d objects with OpenGL.
+The OpenGL Utilities is implemented in `GlUtils.h`, which provides an easier way to draw 3d objects with OpenGL.
 There are 3 types of object that can be drawn: `Point`, `Line`, and `Triangle`.
 #### Point
 ```c++